 - Cut your fabrics into equal width strips.
 For this quilt block, I started with 1-1/2 wide strips which forms a finished 5-inch block.

 - Next, I sewed the pink fabric.
-You don't need to press between sewing each strip.
+You don't need to press seams between sewing each strip.
 We'll do that after the entire strip set is sewn together.

 - Now is the time to go to your pressing station and press the strip.
 Press the seams to your preference.
 For more information refer to our article on pressing your seams for quilting.